Adapted Athletics Intern

 • Reports to the Adapted Athletics Director

-• Reports to Program Assistant and Coaching Staff during absence of Director
+• Reports to Adapted Athletics Program Assistant in absence of Director

 • Further interactions may include full-time staff within Aztec Recreation, including, but not limited to Associate Executive Director, Associate Director, Fitness & Wellness Coordinator, Fitness & Wellness Supervisor, Assistant Director of Competitive Sports & Outdoor Programs, Competitive Sports Supervisors, Operations & Events Manager, Marketing Coordinator, photographer, and videographer.